-When confronted by an obstacle, a person with a lot of Power energy may seek to intimidate the source of the obstacle, or the people they deem necessary to overcome it.
-They fear impotence, and attempt to exert their power when they’re in conflict.
+When confronted by an obstacle, a person with a lot of Power energy may seek to intimidate the source of the obstacle or the people they deem necessary to overcome it.
+They fear impotence and attempt to exert their power when they’re in conflict.

 When you harness and guide your Power energy with maturity and understanding, it becomes a huge asset not just to you, but to everyone around you.

-People with a strong Love energy, or the Merchant energy as the assessment calls it, have vision and honor the truth.
+People with strong Love energy, or the Merchant energy as the assessment calls it, have a vision and honor the truth.
 They learn by talking and listening, and they often need to hear themselves talk in order to process things, so they frequently think out loud.

-They fear rejection, and strive to create harmony with the people around them.
+They fear rejection and strive to create harmony with the people around them.

 Wisdom is all about applied knowledge.
 In a team setting, their greatest contribution is their ability to assess facts, solve puzzles and problems, and come up with actionable solutions.
 They support this skill by continuously learning new areas and disciplines.